joeljuca/swiss_schema/FAQ.md

 The functions that Phoenix generates when you use `mix phx.gen.schema` to generate code is also more code for you to maintain yourself.
 I don't think it's wise to maintain such basic functions (eg: tests, docs, etc.) in each project we build.
 It just doesn't make sense.

 Also, I think that context modules should not contain CRUD code.
 Context modules are supposed to be the entry point for inner functionality (aka: a [Facade](https://en.wikipedia.org/wiki/Facade_pattern)).
 So, moving these CRUD functions to a shared FOSS project allows context modules to focus on what they're supposed to do.

+## Why licensing it under Apache License 2.0?

+It's the same license used by [Elixir](https://elixir-lang.org).